 Reason: To manage construction process and to ensure that the impacts to soils, air quality, contamination and ground conditions, ecological habitats, cultural heritage, noise and vibration, heritage assets, transport and waste as well as neighbouring and nearby residents and climate impacts are managed in accordance with the mitigation outlined in the Environmental Statement (including the Environmental Statement) and in accordance with Policy ENV1 of the Cherwell Local Plan 1996 and Government guidance contained within the National Planning Policy Framework.
 This information is required prior to the commencement of the development as it is fundamental to the acceptability of the scheme.

-Prior to the commencement of development on a phase, a Site Waste Management Plan, targeting zero construction waste to landfill for that phase, shall be submitted to and approved in writing by the Local Planning Authority.
+With the exception of the approved Advanced Infrastructure Works, prior to the commencement of development of a phase, a Site Waste Management Plan, targeting zero construction waste to landfill for that phase, shall be submitted to and approved in writing by the Local Planning Authority.
 The approved Site Waste Management Plan shall thereafter be implemented in accordance with the approved details.

 Reason - to ensure the appropriate management of waste in accordance with Government guidance contained within the Eco Town PPS and the National Planning Policy Framework.
 This information is required prior to commencement of any development on the appropriate phase as it is fundamental to the acceptability of the scheme.